Better Care Together

 With shared leadership, we will integrate our services.

-Subject to all necessary approvals, we plan to eventually become a single organisation.
+Our plans to integrate WHH and BCH are progressing well and subject to all necessary approvals, we plan to become a single organisation in April 2027.

 This will help us to create the environment, leadership and governance for high-quality clinical and corporate services to thrive.